guzart/hauler/README.md

 * install React dynamically, install if present or ask otherwise
 * install Sass dynamically, install if present or ask otherwise
 * add sensible defaults to the config template
+* should be able to append loaders or override them